Action Alert—Anti-traffic safety bill targeting Salt Lake City

 [Your name]”

 We’ll do our best to keep you updated on the bill’s progress, but things move fast at the Capitol so don’t wait to contact your legislators.
-It’s best we act as soon as possible while the bill is still in committee.
+It’s always best we act as soon as possible.

 Make sure your voice is heard!